differentialprivacy/differentialprivacy/_posts/2020-09-07-private-pac.md

 It is straightforward to add a differential privacy constraint to the PAC framework: the hypothesis output by the learner must be a differentially private function of the labeled examples
 \\((x_1, y_1), \ldots, (x_n, y_n)\\).
-That is, we must be able to change any of the examples &mdash; even to one with an inconsistent label &mdash; and still have a similar distribution over hypotheses output by the learner.
+That is, changing any one of the examples &mdash; even to one with an inconsistent label &mdash; must not affect the distribution over hypotheses output by the learner by too much.

-Since we haven't talked about any other PAC learner, we may as well start with Occam's razor.
-A private version becomes easy if we view Occam's razor in the right light.
-All Occam's razor is doing is assigning a score to each possible output (the hypothesis' empirical error) and outputting one with the "best" (lowest) score.
-This makes Occam's razor a candidate for privatization by the *exponential mechanism*.
+Since we haven't talked about any other PAC learner, we may as well start with the empirical risk minimization-style Occam's razor discussed in the previous section, which simply selects a hypothesis that minimizes empirical error.
+A private version becomes easy if we view this algorithm in the right light.
+All it is doing is assigning a score to each possible output (the hypothesis' empirical error) and outputting one with the best (lowest) score.
+This makes it a good candidate for privatization by the *exponential mechanism*.

 Recall that the exponential mechanism uses a scoring function over outputs to release better outputs with higher probability, subject to